MohammadAmanlou/ACM-SOC2024-Frontend/README.md

-Here's a detailed README template for your repository:

----

 # Front-End Development Projects

 This repository contains the projects and assignments completed during the **Front-End Development** course held by the **University of Tehran ACM Student Chapter** in **Summer 2024**.
 This course provided a comprehensive introduction to front-end technologies, including HTML, CSS, JavaScript, React, and more.
 Below is an overview of the topics covered, along with links to the projects and the certificate of completion.